Stoer Head Lighthouse: Construction

 Sea transport in the 1870s being the only feasible option for this remote site, the stone and other materials for the lighthouse were landed on a jetty built for the purpose about a mile to the south east of the lighthouse.
 No doubt, supplies for the lighthouse were similarly transported until roads became passable in the 20th century.
 The jetty (Ordnance Survey grid reference NC013320) is now in disrepair.

 Close to the jetty is the Stoer Lighthouse Stores bothy which was used by the men building the lighthouse.
 In the bothy there is a mural depicting the east elevation of the Stoer lighthouse: the mural probably dates from the 1800s, certainly predating the sale of the bothy in the 1960s.
 The neighbouring (inland) bothy is known as the Salmon Bothy and was used to store salmon.

 Manual operation

-The lighthouse was manned by a Principal lighthouse keeper and assistant until 1978, when it was automated.
+The lighthouse was staffed by a principal lighthouse keeper and assistant until 1978, when it was automated.
 The remoteness of the assignment necessitated a degree of self-sufficiency, and there is ample evidence of their occupation, with the remains of the former byre, stable, cow shed, pig house and cart shed still visible nearby.
 The children were educated at the local school at Stoer for their primary education, but had to move to a boarding school for their senior studies as there was no senior school in the county of Sutherland.